JustaKris/Trump-Rally-Speeches-NLP-Chatbot/README.md

 Navigate to `notebooks/` to explore statistical NLP analysis and visualizations.

-## 🧪 Testing & Code Quality
+## Testing & Code Quality

-This project includes comprehensive testing and code quality tools to demonstrate professional software engineering practices.
+Built with testing in mind — comprehensive test suite with pytest, automated CI/CD, and modern Python tooling.

 ### Run Tests